Photo courtesy of Courtney Green, 2013 SISA Fellow

 Final award decisions will be issued in mid-to-late February and fellowship recipients will receive additional requirements at that time.

 All projects MUST be self-directed research projects and cannot be paid internships or jobs.

-- Seek out an apprenticeship that complements your academic work.
+- The proposals do not have to be involved in civil society, medicine, environment, and so on.
+One could seek out an apprenticeship that complements one’s academic work.
 For instance, an art or art history student might apprentice with a master Indian artist or artisan.